Do probiotics survive digestion?

-- A number of studies have looked at the survival rates of various strains of bacteria, and found that certain strains definitely survive stomach acid.
-From my quick look at the research, L.gasseri, L. acidophilus and B. bifidum all survive, especially in a dairy culture.
+- A number of studies have looked at the survival rates of various strains of bacteria, and found that certain strains digestion.
+From my quick look at the research, L.gasseri, L. acidophilus and B. bifidum all survive, especially if they are in a dairy culture.

-- If you’ve ever had a strong reaction to a new probiotic food, then you are probably well aware of the fact the probiotics do make it through our digestive system.
+- If you’ve ever had a strong reaction to a new probiotic food, then you are proof that probiotics make it through our digestive system.

 A microbiome is all of the microorganisms (yeasts, bacteria, fungus) that live on our body.
 Our body is a micro (tiny) biome (home).
-And it isn’t just in our digestive system.
-Our microbiome is on our skin and in our lungs.
+It isn’t just in our digestive system, our microbiome is also on our skin and in our lungs.
 In fact there are more microorganisms in our body then human cells.

 - Eating probiotic rich foods helps our whole microbiome to be healthy and vital.

-- Making homemade fermented food actually changes the microbiome in our homes, which really helps our skin and in our lungs.
+- Making homemade fermented food actually changes the microbiome in our homes, which improves the microbiome on our skin and in our lungs.